BYU-CS-260/debugging-javascript/README.md

 ## Practice

-This repository contains a broken Javascript program.
+This repository contains some broken Javascript program.
 Clone the repo and run a local web browser:

 ```